Oskaloosa, Kansas: Media

-Oskaloosa is the host of The Oskaloosa Independent, the official newspaper of Jefferson County and publishes weekly on Thursdays.
+Oskaloosa is the host of The Oskaloosa Independent, the official newspaper of Jefferson County, which publishes weekly on Thursdays.
 The Independent was founded by J.W.
-Roberts, the great grandfather of Sen. Pat Roberts.
+Roberts, the great-grandfather of Sen. Pat Roberts.
 The masthead says The Independent was established in 1860 and is six months older than the state of Kansas.
 The Independent is currently owned by Davis Publications, which also owns The Valley Falls Vindicator.
 Holly Allen is the managing editor and Wesley Cudney is the main reporter covering the East side of Jefferson County.